 - Write your goals down, and put them somewhere in plain view for you and others to see.

 - Write down the steps necessary to achieve those goals.

 - Write down a deadline to have those goals completed.

-- Seek out those who inspire you, motivate you, and will hold you accountable to achieving those goals.
+- Seek out those who inspire you, motivate you, and will hold you accountable for achieving those goals.

 - Eliminate the option to ‘quit’ anything that you start (especially when training).
 Once you begin, you MUST finish.

 - Don’t talk about how you ‘feel’.
 How you feel is usually not important when working towards achieving goals.
 Feelings are also insignificant in the outcome of games.
 Whether you ‘feel’ great or not, you still have to win.

 - Never accept failure (your own or your teammates’) without giving every ounce of effort you have.

 - You must always see yourself as a GREAT athlete.
 You are not average.
 You will never be average.
 You only do and say things that are consistent with the things that professional soccer players say and do.